Smart planning helps the math add up.

-Education expenses can be some of the largest costs an individual can incur during a lifetime.
-If you are planning to send your children to college or help fund your grandchildren’s education, it will take careful planning to save the money you need.
-The right choices will likely depend on a combination of two or more available savings methods, as well as the length of time before you need to pay tuition.
-Click here to request a complimentary, no-obligation consultation to discuss your needs.
+Education is one of the biggest expenses an individual can incur during a lifetime.
+If you want to fund a child’s future college education without financial strain or significant debt, it will take careful planning to save the money you need.
+The right choices will likely depend on a combination of available savings methods, as well as the length of time before you need to pay tuition.
+There are several plans that may help you tax-efficiently save for education expenses, including:

-- Plans typically have high lifetime contribution limits and investment minimums are low.
+Plans typically have high lifetime contribution limits, and investment minimums are low.

-- A 529 plan is portable and open to residents and nonresidents alike.
+A 529 plan is portable and open to residents and nonresidents alike.
 If you don’t like your state’s plan, you can take advantage of a 529 plan in another state.

-- You can change beneficiaries without penalty; for example, from a son to a daughter or from your child to a grandchild.
+You can change beneficiaries without penalty; for example, from a son to a daughter or from your child to a grandchild.

-- There are generally no age restrictions or income limitations on a 529 plan.
+There are generally no age restrictions or income limitations on a 529 plan.
 Adults can even set up a plan for personal use.

 Account holders may withdraw, without penalty, up to $10,000 per beneficiary from a 529 plan to pay student loans, with certain conditions.

 Effective January 2024, a lifetime maximum of $35,000 of unused 529 account funds may be rolled over to a Roth IRA (specific restrictions apply).